A visual tool for creative teams to plan, present, communicate and share the collection

 Lack of standardised typography, sizing and colours led to inconsistent, unprofessional documents and wasted time on formatting instead of focussing on meaningful work..

-CHALLENGE 03.
+REFRAMED CHALLENGE

 How might we standardise documents while still keeping things flexible for users?